Case Studies: Earthwork Planning

 Example

+A contractor is estimating the volume of soil to be excavated for a long highway cut.
 The cross-sectional areas at each station vary significantly because the terrain goes from a flat plain into a sharp, irregular hillside.

 The contractor's junior engineer calculated the total volume using the Average End-Area Method, but the senior engineer rejected the calculation and demanded they recalculate using the Prismoidal Formula.